Zywave/booster/src/_areas/introduction/getting-started.md

 ## Booster Application Framework

 Looking to integrate your applications into the Zywave suite?
 The Booster Application Framework provides a collection of API-driven components and tools to help you quickly build Zywave-integrated applications.
 It greatly reduces the time to build applications by making your applications look and feel like "one Zywave" application.
-One caveat with using these components is your applications must support Zywave Auth.
+One caveat with using these components is your applications **must support Zywave Auth**.

 [Learn how to install our application framework components into your application!](/application-framework/developers/installation/)